-If your partner or a family member is pregnant, there is a lot you can do during the pregnancy:
+If your partner or a family member is pregnant, there is a lot you can do during her pregnancy:

-- Ask how you can help.
+- Ask her how you can help.

-- Go to the health care provider appointments.
+- Go to the health care provider with her.

-- Join in on the prenatal classes.
+- Go to prenatal classes with her.

 - Learn about pregnancy and birth.

 - Talk about parenting.

 - Talk about breast feeding.
 Breast milk is the healthiest food for babies.

-- Help your loved one quit smoking.
+- Help her to quit smoking.
 The baby will be healthier if you quit too.

-- Help your loved one to stop drinking alcohol.
-Alcohol is very dangerous to the baby.
-Don't drink around pregnant people.
+- Help her to stop drinking alcohol.

-- Encourage an active pregnancy.
-Go for a walk with your loved one.
+- Encourage her to be active.
+Go for a walk with her.

-- Understand that pregnant people feel moody at times.
-Learning to cope with this helps to be ready for the rapidly changing moods of the newborn.
+- Understand that she may feel moody at times.

-- Help your loved one rest when tired.
+- Help her rest when she is tired.

 - Change the cat litter box (see page 38).

-- Carry things that are too heavy.
+- Carry things that are too heavy for her.

-- Understand that interest in sex may change during pregnancy.
-Talk about and explore other ways to feel close.
+- Understand that her interest in sex may change during pregnancy.
+Talk to her about ways to feel close.

 - Learn how to take care of a new baby.

 - Think about the things the baby will need.

 - Help to get the home ready for the baby.

+- Find out about classes or groups for new parents in your community.